USD dips in Baghdad, Erbil - Shafaq News

 USD dips in Baghdad, Erbil

-Shafaq News / Baghdad and Erbil witnessed a decrease in the exchange rates of the US dollar against the Iraqi dinar on Tuesday.
+Shafaq News / Baghdad and Erbil witnessed a notable decrease in the exchange rates of the US dollar against the Iraqi dinar on Sunday.

-According to Shafaq News Agency's correspondent, al-Kifah and al-Harthiya central stock exchanges in Baghdad reported an exchange rate of 152,850 Iraqi dinars per 100 US dollars, marking a significant decrease compared to rates recorded in the morning of 152,950 dinars per 100 dollars.
+According to Shafaq News Agency's correspondent, al-Kifah and al-Harthiya central stock exchanges in Baghdad reported an exchange rate of 153,000 Iraqi dinars per $100, marking a significant decrease compared to rates recorded in the morning of 154,000 dinars per $100.

 Meanwhile, local currency exchange offices in Baghdad also experienced a downward trend.
-The selling price of the US dollar reached 154,000 dinars, whereas the buying prices reached 152,000 dinars per 100 US dollars.
+The selling price of the US dollar reached 154,000 dinars, whereas the buying prices reached 152,000 dinars per $100.

-In Erbil, the capital of the Kurdistan region, the stock exchange also observed a similar decrease.
-The selling price reached 152,900 dinars, while the buying price reached 152,800 dinars per 100 US dollars.
+In Erbil, the capital of the Kurdistan region, the stock exchange also observed a similar dip.
+The selling price reached 153,700 dinars, while the buying price reached 153,600 dinars per $100.